Annabelle (film): Production

 The film is a spin-off and prequel of the 2013 horror film The Conjuring, focusing on the origins of the Annabelle doll found in that film.
 The project was designed to be stand alone yet collectively catering to fans of The Conjuring.
 It was announced in November 2013, with John R. Leonetti attached as director.
 To Backstage.com, the film was one of the first in a new strategy by distributors Warner Bros. and New Line Cinema "that capitalizes on the built-in fan bases for successful films, allowing for smaller budgets and production time with a bigger payout on the back end."
-Casting was announced in January 2014, with Annabelle Wallis and Ward Horton playing the lead roles. with actors Eric Ladin, Brian Howe and Alfre Woodard also being announced that month.
+Casting was announced in January 2014, with Annabelle Wallis and Ward Horton playing the lead roles, and actors Eric Ladin, Brian Howe and Alfre Woodard also being announced that month.

 Principal photography began on January 27, 2014, at The Book Shop in Covina, California.
 On February 25, 2014, filming continued at an apartment on South Normandie Avenue in Los Angeles County, where the 55-member crew shot for several days.
 Director Leonetti and producer Safran told reporters that the Annabelle set was "haunted" and that they thought "supernatural phenomena" had occurred there.
 The film was shot in sequence so that the actors were always aware of their emotional arcs.